 The three sub-grantees each have many years of experience in operating the SCSEP program; and, have created well-established relationships with host training sites; employers; supportive service resources; and, training providers.
 However, one strategic area that will continue to receive emphasis is Sub-grantee staff training.
 Staff will receive training from the State program manager at least bi-annually with on-site meetings.

 In addition, monthly conference calls will be held to discuss hot topics, and any shortcomings in performance measures and spending.

-The State program manager will transfer all knowledge obtained thru Department of Labor Trainings including but not limited to: Income eligibility, interviewing techniques, most-in-need factor specific definitions, using HPO's (high priority occupations) to select Host Agencies, reassessments, and Host Agency file compliance.
+The State program manager will transfer all knowledge obtained thru Department of Labor Trainings including income eligibility, interviewing techniques, most-in-need factor specific definitions, using high priority occupations to select Host Agencies, reassessments, and Host Agency compliance with federal requirements.

-Significant changes to the Program during the past decade have placed greater emphasis on performance measures; and, greater priority on enrolling those program-eligible individuals who are least marketable and who have the most barriers to employment.
-SCSEP personnel will need to continually increase expertise and knowledge to meet performance expectations; to effectively assist the targeted population in achieving long term employment; and, to maximize the Program's contributions to community service.
-Such areas of expertise include job development; outreach and recruitment of partnerships, participants, training sites, and employers; counseling, case management and case note writing; participant files maintenance; and, market research and statistical analysis.
-Greater knowledge of the targeted population, such as the disabled, will also be needed to ensure continuous improvement.
+Significant changes to the Program during the past decade have placed greater emphasis on performance measures and greater priority on enrolling those program-eligible individuals who are least marketable and who have the most barriers to employment.
+SCSEP personnel will need to continually increase expertise and knowledge to meet performance expectations to effectively assist the targeted population in achieving long term employment and to maximize the Program's contributions to the community.
+Such areas of expertise include job development, outreach and recruitment of partnerships, participants, training sites, and employers, counseling, case management and case note writing, participant files maintenance, and market research and statistical analysis.
+Greater knowledge of the targeted population, such as people with disabilities, will also be needed to ensure continuous improvement.